Maya Gods and Religious Beliefs

-- Book 1 is an account of the creation of the world and of all living beings, mainly the many trials by the gods to create human-beings.
+- Book 1 is an account of the creation of the world and of all living beings, mainly the many trials by the gods to create human beings.

 - Book 2 recounts how the Hero Twins killed the bird demon Vucub Caquix and his sons.

-- Book 3 is the story of the father and uncle of the Hero Twins, Hun Hunahpu (also spelled “Junjunajpu“) and Vucub Hunahpu (also spelled “Wukub Junajpu’b“): how they were tricked by the Gods of the Underworld and how they were eventually killed.
+- Book 3 is the story of the father and uncle of the Hero Twins, Hun Hunahpu (also spelled “Junjunajpu“) and Vucub Hunahpu (also spelled “Wukub Junajpu’b“), how they were tricked by the gods of the underworld and how they were eventually killed.
 This is followed by the account of the early life of the Hero Twins, Hunahpu (also spelled “Junajpu“) and Xbalanque (also spelled “Xb’alanke“), and their quest to avenge their father.

-- Book 4 focuses on the Humans
+- Book 4 focuses on the Maya themselves.

 The Books of Chilam Balam

-The Books of Chilam Balam were written in Yucatec Mayan language using Latin alphabet during the 17th and 18th centuries.
+The Books of Chilam Balam were written in the Yucatec Mayan language using the Latin alphabet during the 17th and 18th centuries.
 Both language and content indicate that parts of the books date back to the time of the Spanish conquest of Yucatan (1527–1546).

 - Thompson, Eric (1970) Maya History and Religion.
 Civilization of the American Indian Series, No. 99.
 Norman: University of Oklahoma Press

 - Wagner, Elizabeth (2000), “Creation Myths and Maya Cosmography”, in The Maya, art and civilisation, ed.
 Nikolai Grube.
 Konemann Verlagsgesellschaft mbH, Cologne

 - Dockrill, Peter (2018), Divers Found the World’s Largest Underwater Cave, Science Alert (retrieved 14/03/2018)